 The course content is available as R markdown and PDF files on GitHub here: https://github.com/jharner/rspark-tutorial

 This content is embedded within an Amazon Machine Image (AMI), which provides a complete R and Spark computing environment.
 Students are encouraged to sign up for an AWS account to run the R markdown files interactively.
 Follow the instructions in the README file to create an account and launch an AWS instance here: https://github.com/jharner/rspark/tree/master/AWS

 The content is also available as a Dockerized application called `rspark` here: https://github.com/jharner/rspark-docker

 Follow the instructions in the README file to run `rspark` on supported laptops.

 E. James Harner (Professor Emeritus and Former Chair in Statistics, West Virginia University)

 NISS is interested in sharing knowledge.
 To this end, these webinars have been geared to provide practical information that you can use tomorrow.
 Examples, projects and code sharing are a part of these sessions wherever possible.

 Participants require a working knowledge of probability distributions, statistical inference, statistical modeling and time series analysis as a prerequisite.
 Students who do not have this foundation or have not reviewed this material within the past couple of years will struggle with the concepts and methods that build on this foundation.

-Select a registration/payment option above the 'Register for this Event' button ($35/session, $250 for all 10 Essential Data Science for Business tutorial sessions.).
-NISS affiliates, (https://www.niss.org/affiliates-list), please send an email to email@example.com.).
+Select a registration/payment option above the 'Register for this Event' button ($35 for each Data Science Essentials tutorial session, $250 for all 10 Essential Data Science for Business tutorial sessions.
+Missed this Event?
+To gain access to the recording of this event along with links to supporting files and information, complete the Registration Option for "Post Session Access" on the right hand side of this webpage ).
+NISS affiliates, (https://www.niss.org/affiliates-list), please send an email to firstname.lastname@example.org.).